 Some graphs are so complex that no good text alternatives can be found.

 Our images do not have alt texts.
-Where an alt text can be of added value for images, we will add this as soon as possible and no later than 2021.
+Where an alt text can be of added value for images, we will add this as soon as possible.

 Register of accessibility statements